 Weirdly, despite all this, veganism hasn’t taken off in Japan and vegetarianism is rare.
 Just yesterday I graded a Japanese student’s paper in which he debated which was better, meat or fish.
 He concluded that meat was better because ‘no-one hates meat’.

 School lunches actually ARE delicious and nutritious.

-As an elementary school kid, I was passed plates of reconstituted chicken ‘drumsticks’ and cold baked beans (which had formed a skin where they had congealed in their serving tray), by two eighty-something — I’m not gonna sugar-coat it — hags.
+As an elementary school kid, I was passed plates of reconstituted chicken ‘drumsticks’ and cold baked beans which had formed a skin, by two eighty-something — I’m not gonna sugar-coat it — hags.

-In Japan, unlike in the UK, school lunches aren’t abominable or something to be feared.
+In Japan, unlike in the UK, school lunches aren’t famous for being abominable or something to be feared.
 They are delicious, and are excitedly anticipated by students and staff alike.

 They take this stuff seriously.
 No, really— they also wear hazmat suits to prepare lunch.
 My lunch hags had long brown nails, didn’t wear gloves and scooped up excess dribbles with their bony fingers, before licking them clean and continuing.